yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketName`: Desired name of the bucket to be created**.
 1. `generateBucketName`: Desired prefix to a randomly generated bucket name.
 Mutually exclusive with `bucketName`**.
 1. `bucketClassName`: Name of the target BucketClass.
-1. `secretName`: Desired name of the app's secret for greenfield.
-Fails if secret exists.
-Enables users to get a deterministic Secret name.
+1. `secretName`: Desired name for user's credential Secret.
+Fails on name collisions.
+Deterministic names allow for a single manifest workflow.
+1. `requestProtocol`: String array of protocols (e.g. s3, gcs, swift, etc.) requested by the user.
+Used in matching Buckets to BucketClasses and ensuring compatibility with backing object stores.
+1. `requestAccessMode`:  The requested level of access provided to the returned access credentials.
 1. `bucketContentName`: Name of a bound BucketContent

 > \* Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.